 Prospecting for Jobs is Networking

-We are proposing cold-calling or emailing the hiring manager, and asking for a job.
+We are proposing calling or emailing the hiring manager, and asking for ways that you can help.
 If this sounds scary, it shouldn’t be.
-Think of this as just networking – you are connecting with executives and asking them if there is a way for you to help them.
-If you do this politely and professionally, most managers will appreciate your outreach, because you are doing them a favor.
+This is just networking – you are connecting with executives and asking them if there is a way for you to help them out.
+If you do this politely and professionally, most senior managers will appreciate your outreach, because you are doing them them the favor.
+This works especially well if you have a unique story to tell – either a valuable skill set, experience that directly relates to the company or executive, or some other compelling story that relates to the manager.
+If you need help developing your story, read this article about Storytelling on your Resume.

-The other thing to consider, if you cold-call someone, is that you are probably the only person to ever do this.
+The other thing to consider, if you call someone, is that you are probably the only person to ever do this.
 That’s a good thing!
 It shows you as being proactive, and most importantly, it means that no matter how badly you sound on the phone, you’ll still be the first person to do this!
-So don’t feel nervous – the bar for excellence is very, very low!
+So don’t feel nervous – the bar for this activity is very, very low!

 We will walk you through exactly how to do this.